Thoughts I’ve had while considering, purchasing, and getting insurance in Malaysia.

 - Life insurance… Personal Accident (PA) insurance… Medical card… Critical Illness… Oh my god this is impossible.
 There are so many types!
 Which one should I take?!?

 - So according to advice received, someone like me (working professional, single) should give more priority to insurances providing coverage for nasty life events like sudden hospitalisation due to accidents and illnesses.
 Got it.

 - So I guess what I’m looking for are Standalone Medical card and Personal Accident insurance?
-Medical card to cover cost of hospitalisation without upfront payment while PA to give a bit of money to my family in case I die or get disabled due to accident.
+Medical card to cover the cost of hospitalisation without upfront payment while PA to give a bit of money to my family in case I die or get disabled due to an accident.
 Perggh morbid sial.

 - So apparently I should have Critical Illness protection too in case I get any of these 36 health problems.
 Is Medical Card enough though?
 I still don’t know.

-- Apparently it’s advisable for me to get Life insurance if I worry my family can’t get by financially if I’m gone.
+- And it’s advisable for me to get Life insurance if I worry my family can’t get by financially if I’m gone.
 Well I don’t have a spouse, so this isn’t as important now.
 And my parents should have adequate retirement savings.

 - I hate that I’m limited to only Takaful products.
 Non-Muslims have so much more options 🙁 Cheaper options, too.

 - There are SO MANY insurance providers in Malaysia!
 Prudential, AIA, Allianz, Manulife, Zurich, Great Eastern, Berjaya, Tokio Marine.
 Banks like Maybank also offer insurance wtf.